atuttle/blog/blog/2022/semaphore-0.3-and-1.0.md

 This works fine, but it's annoying, because it requires managing 3 feature flags for every feature; possibly more if you aren't primarily splitting on 3 possible environments!

 Fixing this requires making a breaking change to the DSL for specifying flag rules.
+If you have some sort of GUI for creating and managing flags, it will need to be updated to read and output these changes to the underlying data.

 Currently, a flag consists of: